 In another recording, then Interior Minister Bartlomiej Sienkiewicz appeared to ask the country’s central bank chief to give the economy a boost to help the government get re-elected.
 Under Polish law, the central bank must remain independent of politics.

-- How the writer of Israel's anthem fought capitalism in 1890s America
+- How the Writer of ‘Hatikva’ Fought Capitalism in 1890s America

 But now, the content of the Morawiecki tape is coming back to haunt him ahead of a trip to the United States on one of his government’s most sensitive foreign-policy issues – its relationship with Jews and Israel.